 July 22, 1970 Los Angeles

 Session 11 Meditation with a Quest

-The prime purpose of meditation is to quiet the mind.
+The primary purpose of meditation is to quiet the mind.
 When we hold one thought with interest, as we hold it other thoughts keep dropping away.
-Thoughts of the day, what he did to me, what she did, what I should have done, etc., all these thoughts are active on a subconscious level.
-As we hold to one thought, these subconscious thoughts quiet; they become still.
+Thoughts of the day, what he did to me, what she did, what I should have done, etc.–all these thoughts are active on a subconscious level.
+As we hold to one thought, these subconscious thoughts become quiet; they become still.
 They drop into the background, and that quiets the mind.